-Cut off the ends of the zucchini and slice along with the onion.
-Combine in a large nonreactive bowl.
-Cover with cool water and stir in kosher salt.
-Let stand at room temperature for 2 hours.
-Prepare boiling water canner.
+Start by cutting off the ends of the zucchini and slice.
+Thinly slice the onions and combine in a large glass bowl.
+Cover with ice water and stir in kosher or pickling salt.
+Let stand at room temperature for 2 hours (this part is a must and keeps the zucchini crisp).
+Prepare boiling water bath for canning.
 Sterilize jars and prepare lids and rings.
 After the 2 hours is up drain the zucchini - onion mixture and discard the liquid.
-In a medium size saucepan combine vinegar, sugar,

-mustard seed and turmeric or pickling spice.
-I only used pickling spice because I was out of tumeric.
-I highly recommend the tumeric to make these pickles.
-Bring to a boil.
 Add zucchini and onions and simmer for 5 minutes.
 I did mine backwards and added the zucchini first and then all the ingredients.
 Don't ask me why but that is how it ended up.

 Zucchini Pickles

-1 lb - zucchini, thinly sliced
+1 - pound zucchini, sliced (not too thin)

 1 - small onion, peeled and thinly sliced

-2 - tablespoons kosher salt
+2 - tablespoons kosher or pickling salt

 1 1/2 - cups white vinegar